The Soil Association

 In 2012, and again in 2013, the company was proud to achieve the prestigious Gold Standard Award.
 This highlights our commitment to very high standards of food sourcing by local producers:

 We also source fresh, organic produce from our growing partner the YMCA at Dutch Farm in Speke, Liverpool.
 FFT are also founding members of the Liverpool Food Alliance in 2009 along with Squash Nutrition and the YMCA.
-We are also working closely with Claremont Farm and as part of the Liverpool Food People.
+We are also work closely with Claremont Farm and as part of the Liverpool Food People.
 We also support the work of the Food Domain.

-We use organic produce, locally sourced from our Ormskirk farm and we work very closely with all suppliers to ensure organic, free-range and sustainable food stocks are available to all our school kitchens.
+We use organic produce, locally sourced whenever possible and we work very closely with all suppliers to ensure organic, free-range and sustainable food stocks are available to all our school kitchens.

 Our service to schools

 Food for Thought works hard to consistently raise the standards of quality and presentation in all kitchens.
 Unlike any other school meals' company, FFT Ltd does not impose any rigid levels of portion control - pupils are allowed to choose the quantity of food they feel they need.
 In this way, we focus our meals' service on the needs of pupils themselves.

 In many of our schools this could be the only freshly cooked,

 Food for Thought Merseyside Ltd. is a unique 'not for profit' school meals company that is owned and managed by all its partner schools.
 Any of our Headteachers can become Directors of the Company if they wish.
 Any financial surplus created is returned to all our schools or reinvested in the company.